khoi/khoi-hugo/content/post/raspberry-pi-ipad-pro-usb-c.md

 ## Connect Pi to the iPad

 Now you can connect the Pi to your iPad Pro using USB-C to micro USB cable, or using a dongle.
-The Pi draws power and connect to the iPad using a single cable 💯.
+The Pi draws power and connects to the iPad using a single cable 💯.

-The first boot is going to take couple minutes since the Pi needs to expand its file system.
-After that you should be able to SSH to the Pi under `raspberrypi.local`
+The first boot is going to take a couple minutes since the Pi needs to expand its file system.
+After that, you should be able to SSH to the Pi under `raspberrypi.local`

 If you don't know what SSH client to use on iOS, I highly recommend [Blink](https://www.blink.sh/).